CNURobotics/flexbe_turtlesim_demo/README.md

 Clicking on the transition names above will take you to a page detailing that particular sub-behavior.

-FlexBE supports variable autonomy levels, so choosing "Full" autonomy allows the system to automatically choose to repeat the "Eight" transition.
-As shown below, the other transitions in the `OperatorDecisionState` are configured to require
-"Full" autonomy, but "Eight" only requires "High" autonomy; in "Full" autonomy mode this transition is selected automatically.
+FlexBE supports variable autonomy levels, so choosing "Full" autonomy allows the system to automatically choose to autonomously repeat the "Eight" transition.
+As shown below, the other transitions in the `OperatorDecisionState` are configured to require "Full" autonomy, but "Eight" only requires "High" autonomy; in "Full" autonomy mode this "Eight" transition is selected automatically.
 This was the mode first demonstrated above without the OCS.

 <img src="img/operator_decision_state.png" alt="Configuring the operator decision state." width="500">